AlexLipp/autosampler/README.md

+# Update 2/2/23

+This repo has been superceded by: [github.com/AlexLipp/autocatchments/](https://github.com/AlexLipp/autocatchments/), which incorporates all of the below into a more user friendly python package.
+This is left online for legacy purposes.

+## AutoSampler

 This repository contains some tools and algorithms which streamline the analysis of point observations (e.g., sample sites, gauging stations, dams etc) alongside drainage basins.
 There are two python scripts:

 1. `auto_cathments.py` contains an algorithm (`AutoCatchments`) which automatically subdivides a drainage basin into sub-basins of approximately equal area, greater than some given threshold area.